Quickstart¶

 result = smolpack.int_smolyak(exp_sum, dim=3, qq=5, print_stats=True)

-The counter can also be queried programmatically:
+The counter can also be queried programmatically after any integration call:

 n = smolpack.get_count()